SAP-samples/partner-reference-application-extension/Tutorials/02-DataModelExtensibility.md

     > Note: For more details on extending service model, refer to the [CAPire Documentation - Extending the Service Model](https://cap.cloud.sap/docs/guides/extensibility/customization#extending-the-service-model).

-    1. Create a file called [catererManagerService.cds](../partner-reference-extension-catering/srv/catererManagerService.cds) in the */srv* folder, which will reference all the service definitions (cds-file of the service).
-    2. New entities are automatically exposed in a read-only manner.
+    1. New entities are automatically exposed in a read-only manner.
 If you need to change this behavior, you must explicitly expose them

         ```cds
         ...